nichoth/events/README.md

 ```

 #### Subscription.use (function fn) => Subscription
-Helper that extends `Subscription` by calling the giving function during construction.
+Helper that extends `Subscription` by calling the given function during construction.

 ```js
 var MySubscription = Subscription.use(function (sub) {